Khusi2005/Climico/README.md

 # Climico
-This real-time weather application offers users current weather updates for any location.
+This real-time weather website offers users current weather updates for any location.
 Utilizing the WeatherAPI, the app presents information such as the current temperature, weather conditions, wind speed, humidity, visibility, and more, along with sunrise and sunset times.
 A hamburger menu has also been added for enhanced navigation.
 <img width="960" alt="image" src="https://github.com/user-attachments/assets/19b8be25-4dec-4376-bf95-2593266d79f2">
 <img width="960" alt="image" src="https://github.com/user-attachments/assets/cd432fd2-f158-4700-ae49-c496a6029a29">
 <img width="960" alt="image" src="https://github.com/user-attachments/assets/6aad1ce3-36e3-4138-8f97-c7a04c58609a">